 Note: This list only applies to animals in the United States, and not all regions may have certain animals available for adoption.
 Be sure to check Petfinder.com for many adoptable pets in your region.

 Experienced bird/exotic pet owners only.
 Parrots are probably the most common relatively high-maintenance 'exotic' pet you can come across; so common in fact, they are often not even seen as non-domesticated animals.
 But all parrots are basically wild yet tame pets, and their owners face the same challenges as the unfairly stigmatized owners of less common exotic pets.

-Because parrots possess absurdly long lifespans, even well-cared for birds will end up in bird-specific rescues and shelters when they outlive their owners.
-A human only need be around 40 years old for a macaw, African grey, or Amazon parrot to likely exceed their owner's remaining time if they are cared for appropriately and purchased at a young age.
+Because parrots possess absurdly long lifespans, even well-cared-for birds will end up in bird-specific rescues and shelters when they outlive their owners.
+A human only needs to be around 40 years old for a macaw, African grey, or Amazon parrot to likely exceed their owner's remaining time if they are cared for appropriately and purchased at a young age.

 Why you should adopt: If you have a decent understanding of a parrot's often overlooked requirements, such as extensive social stimulation, environmental enrichment, nutritional requirements for long term health (no seeds), and sunlight exposure, a rescued bird really needs you.

 Bird-specific rescues are often very finicky in selecting adopters to take home their fostered birds, and perhaps this is rightfully so—birds, like many exotic mammals, experience a lot of stress when moved from the environment they were raised in.

 Moving from one home to another is more emotionally tolling for certain animals, and stress can induce a compromised immune system.
 Knowledgeable bird owners with no specific preference for an uncommon parrot species or a hand-raised baby should check out local rescues for a possible avian match.